 - Manage symptoms at home with supportive care for symptomatic relief.

 - Maintain close communication with their health care provider and report if symptoms progress (e.g., sustained fever for >2 days, new shortness of breath).
 Patients and/or caregivers should be aware of warning signs and symptoms that warrant in-person evaluation, such as new dyspnea, chest pain/tightness, confusion, or other mental status changes.

-- Continue their ARV therapy and other medications, as prescribed.
+- Continue their ARV therapy and other medications as prescribed.

-When the Person with HIV is Hospitalized:
+Guidance When the Person with HIV Is Hospitalized

 - ART should be continued.
-If the ARV drugs are not on the hospital’s formulary, administer medications from the patients’ home supplies.
+If the ARV drugs are not on the hospital’s formulary, administer medications from the patient’s home supplies.

 - ARV drug substitutions should be avoided.
 If necessary, clinicians may refer to recommendations on ARV drugs that can be switched in the U.S. Department of Health and Human Services (HHS) guidelines for caring for persons with HIV in disaster areas.

-- For critically ill patients who require tube feeding, some ARV medications are available in liquid formulations and some, but not all, pills may be crushed.
+- For critically ill patients who require tube feeding, some ARV medications are available in liquid formulations, and some—but not all—pills may be crushed.
 Clinicians should consult an HIV specialist and/or pharmacist to assess the best way for a patient with a feeding tube to continue an effective ARV regimen.
 Information may be available in the drug product label or from this document from the Toronto General Hospital Immunodeficiency Clinic.

-- For patients receiving COVID-19 treatment, clinicians must assess the potential for drug interactions between the COVID-19 treatment and the patient’s ARV therapy and other medications.
+- For patients with HIV receiving COVID-19 treatment, clinicians must assess the potential for drug interactions between the COVID-19 treatment and the patient’s ARV therapy and other medications.
 Information on potential drug interactions may be found in product labels, drug interaction resources, clinical trial protocols, or investigator brochures.

 Additional Guidance for HIV Clinicians